BROWSE BY PROVINCE

 • Siniloan, Laguna

-Explore the Philippines through my lens as we venture into Guilingan Festival with Point of View (POV) photography.
+Explore the Philippines through my lens as we venture into Gilingan Festival with Point of View (POV) photography.
 Using a body cam, I’ll guide you on an interactive tour, revealing the behind-the-scenes of capturing the shots shared here.
 Let’s dive into this visual journey together and uncover the wonders through my lens!

-Let’s explore the PHILIPPINES through my lens as we journey on a photo slideshow to Guilingan Festival.
+Let’s explore the PHILIPPINES through my lens as we journey on a photo slideshow to Gilingan Festival.
 Join me in this visual adventure and discover the wonders captured through my lens!
 Check out the shared slideshow here.

 Check out the video for more highlights.
 See what I’ve captured through my lens with Point of View (POV) photography.
 Using a body cam, I’ll take you on an interactive tour, showing you behind-the-scenes moments of capturing the shots shared here.